cosmostellar/discord-gpt/README.md

 | `dev:nodemon`       | Watches changes in the `build` folder and reruns the process when it detects a change.                        |
 | `cmd:deploy`        | Deploys slash commands for the specified server in the `.env` file.                                           |
 | `cmd:deploy-global` | Deploys global slash commands.                                                                                |

+### ignoringPrefix Slash Command
+By default, server moderators can or and delete the prefix setting related to what prefix should cause the bot to ignore a message.
+You can delete the command in `src/commands/ignoringPrefix.ts`.

 ## Required Bot Permissions